syedwaseemjan/syedwaseemjan.github.io/_posts/2024-04-13-migration-to-polylith.md

 categories: backend
 ---

 At Tasq.io, I led a challenging yet rewarding initiative: transitioning several loosely connected repositories into a cohesive monolithic repository.
 This task, however, wasn’t just about merging code; it also involved addressing fundamental issues within each repo, from missing unit tests to inconsistent code quality.
-Through a structured migration process and the introduction of automated tools like Black, Ruff, and Sourcery, I transformed our development workflow into one that’s efficient, maintainable, and scalable.
+Through a structured migration process and the introduction of automated tools like Black, Ruff, and Sourcery, I transformed our development workflow into one that’s maintainable.

 #### **Why Move to a Monolith?**

-Managing multiple repositories can complicate code management and collaboration, leading to issues like:
+Managing multiple repositories can complicate code management leading to issues like:
    - **Code Duplication**: Shared logic is often duplicated across projects.
    - **Dependency Management**: Each repository requires separate dependency tracking.
    - **Deployment Inefficiencies**: CI/CD pipelines become challenging to maintain across repos.